New Window Opening Cost

 • Clearing the area — Anything in the way gets taken off.
 Sometimes it’s just trim or plasterboard.
 Sometimes it’s a run of cladding that needs lifting so it doesn’t crack.

 • Opening the wall — The support goes in first so the wall stays put.
-After that, the opening is cut out bit by bit, and they shape it so the new window will actually sit right.
+After that, the opening is cut out bit by bit, and they shaped so the new window will sit right.

 After the Job